Retired and Useful

 When skilled older people are listed in one respectful place — one they helped shape — that gap closes.
 Apprentices find masters.
 Museums find restorers.
 Founders find non-executive directors who've already seen the mistake coming.
 And the holders themselves get a clear, dignified way to say: I still know how, and I'm still willing to share it.

-What Eldercraft offers.
+What Retired and Useful offers.

 Four promises that shape every decision we make on the platform.